Previous dayJanuary 28, 2026Next day

 7.2 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.2 earthquake 110 km N of Yakutat, Alaska at 21:28 UTC on January 28, 2026.
-Coming 9 hours after a magnitude 2.4 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+January 28, 2026 brought a magnitude 2.2 earthquake 110 km N of Yakutat, Alaska, logged at 21:28 UTC.
+It arrived roughly 9 hours after a larger magnitude 2.4 mainshock in the same 20 km area, placing it within the typical aftershock window.
 At a depth of 7.2 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 60.533°, -139.916°.
+The epicenter is at 60.533°, -139.916°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-28